2022 Honda CRF250F Owner Review

 I installed a Motion Pro oil filter magnet (23.8 mm) before I even rode the bike.
 There was a fair amount of steel filings (like grey paste) stuck to the magnet and the outside metal of the oil filter it was stuck on at the first change, but that was expected.

-I ordered an Anker plastic skid plate from HyperLite Moto in the US.
-It cost about $130 CAD with shipping (USPS), so it's not cheap, but it's quite a bit less than the aluminum skid plates that I priced out.
-It took about 2 weeks to arrive (I didn't have to pay provincial sales tax or brokerage fees).
+I purchased an Anker plastic skid plate from HyperLite Moto in the US.
+It cost about $130 CAD (in 2022) with shipping (USPS); it cost quite a bit less than the aluminum skid plates that I priced out.
+It took about 2 weeks to arrive (I didn't have to pay Canadian sales tax or brokerage fees).
 The skid plate is advertised as being 5 mm thick, but it's a bit less (4 mm on the sides, about 4.5 mm on the bottom).
 The OEM skid plate is 3 mm thick.
-The Anker skid plate should offer adequate protection for the riding I do.
 It's supposed to install with the stock bolts, but I had to purchase longer bolts and spacers for the top front mounting locations.
-I used 5 mm flat plumbing washers for the spacers.
+I used 5 mm thick flat plumbing washers for the spacers.
 For the left side upper mounting tab, I also had to add a 1 mm thick regular washer.
 All the holes lined up, and the curve of the skid plate matched that of the frame unlike the Emperor Racing skid plate (on both counts).
 The skid plate needs to be removed to change the oil and filter.
 Access to the oil dipstick is limited; you either have to bend out the side of the skid plate (it returns to normal position) or remove it.
+The Anker skid plate has provided adequate protection so far.

 Comparing the CRF250F to other bikes